scylladb/scylladb/docs/kb/dpdk-hardware.rst

 |Intel |i40e (X710, XL710)                                 | :raw-html:`<span class="icon-yes"/>` |
 +------+---------------------------------------------------+--------------------------------------+

-Scylla RPM packages are built with DPDK support, but the package defaults to POSIX networking mode (see Administration Guide).
+ScyllaDB RPM packages are built with DPDK support, but the package defaults to POSIX networking mode (see Administration Guide).
 To enable DPDK, edit ``/etc/sysconfig/scylla-server`` and edit the following lines:

 .. code-block:: ini